JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 To make builds that depend on Swift packages more stable, the SwiftPM import tooling introduces a locking mechanism with `Package.resolved` files.
 They are generated for each subproject during the initial package resolution.

-By default, these files are merged into a single `Package.resolved` file placed as part of a synthetic package in the `.swiftpm-locks/default/swiftImport` directory.
+By default, these files are merged into a single `Package.resolved` file placed inside a synthetic package in the `.swiftpm-locks/default/swiftImport` directory.
 This shared lock file is then used to build the project, making sure that all subprojects use the same versions of Swift packages.
 You can customize lock-file merging behavior by [grouping subprojects or excluding them from synchronization](#customize-aggregation-of-swift-package-versions).